1. Create User with Sudo Privileges

 file:

-.
-This command will recursively set the owner.
+file.
+This command will recursively set the correct ownership.
 The $(whoami)

 You’re done!
 If you want to add keys for other users, simply log in as that user and repeat Steps 3 and 4.
-Or, if you’re sudo, you can just replace ~/
+Or, if you have sudo privileges, you can replace ~/

 with their username.